Kasperoid/Reports_IATPUIB/Pr1/README.md

 c(1, 2, 3, 4) + c(0, 10, 100)
 ```

-    Warning in c(1, 2, 3, 4) + c(0, 10, 100): длина большего объекта не является
+    Warning in c(1, 2, 3, 4) + c(0, 10, 100): longer object length is not a
-    произведением длины меньшего объекта
+    multiple of shorter object length

     [1]   1  12 103   4